SuadeLabs/fire/documentation/properties/base_rate.md

 ### other_on
 Overnight other reference interest rate

+### pboc
+People’s Bank of China (PBOC) benchmark interest rate, where the specific rate or tenor is unknown

 ### prime
 Prime is one of several base rates used by banks to price short-term business loans.
 Refer to https://www.federalreserve.gov/releases/h15/.